bio-tools/biotoolsDocs/events.rst

 ------

-**ELIXIR discovery portals (Workshop, ELIXIR Innovation and SME Forum: Genomics and Health - Global resources for local Innovation, Feb 27-28 2017, Helsinki, FI)** https://www.elixir-europe.org/events/elixir-innovation-and-sme-forum%3A-genomics-and-health-global-resources-local-innovation
+**Workshop: ELIXIR discovery portals (ELIXIR Innovation and SME Forum: Genomics and Health - Global resources for local Innovation, Feb 27-28 2017, Helsinki, FI)**

+The forum was aimed at the companies that use public bioinformatics resources in their business and would like to further streamline this process.
+The event was jointly organized by ELIXIR Finland, ELIXIR Estonia and the ELIXIR Hub.  bio.tools was presented.

+https://www.elixir-europe.org/events/elixir-innovation-and-sme-forum%3A-genomics-and-health-global-resources-local-innovation

 ------